OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 If you do choose to use the AppRole login step template, we recommend you provide the SecretID at execution time using a sensitive [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables).
 :::

-Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other step templates.
+Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.

 #### AppRole login parameters #{approle-login-parameters}